Water security in Australia: Western Australia

-The WA government has built the Kwinana Desalination Plant in an effort to privatise Western Australia's water system.
+The Government of Western Australia built the Perth Seawater Desalination Plant in an effort to privatise Western Australia's water system.

 New South Wales

-The Kurnell Desalination Plant constructed by the NSW Government at Kurnell near Botany Bay has commenced operations.
+The Sydney Desalination Plant constructed by the Government of New South Wales at Kurnell near Botany Bay has commenced operations.
 The power usage is to be offset by a new wind farm.
 Sydney also draws water from the Shoalhaven River near Nowra.

-Hunter Water Corporation proposes a dam, Tillegra Dam, on the Williams River in Dungog Shire in the Upper Hunter Region.
+Hunter Water proposes a dam, Tillegra Dam, on the Williams River in Dungog Shire in the Upper Hunter Region.
 When completed, the dam will hold 450 billion litres of water.
-The estimated cost of the dam is around $300 million ($477 Million as at April 2010).
+The estimated cost of the dam was around $300 million.
 Included in the dam proposal is a hydro-power generation plant which will generate around 3,000 megawatt hours of energy each year.
 Hunter Water is also proposing to plant 1.5 million trees as carbon offsets.
 The need for this dam is strongly disputed and subject to review by the NSW Government Department of Planning.
 Hunter Water claims the dam is required to "drought proof" Newcastle and the Central Coast.
 Opponents say the dam is grossly excessive for this need, will drown valuable agricultural land and greater water efficiency, demand management and recycling would eliminate the need for the dam.